ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 ### Authentication Failure

 **Authentication failure** can occur even if a user is authorized to Login.
-For example, this may happen when an AAA server is overloaded or an authentication packet is lost.
+For example, this may happen when an AAA server is overloaded, or an authentication packet is lost.

 ### Command Authorization Failure Retries